melissadale/MatConv2TensorFlow/README.md

  * **MatLab2Python.py**: Run this first to make a model.p pickle file.
 You just need to make sure the "net.mat" string matches the name/path to your matconvnet mat file at the bottom of the file.
 This pulls a python dictionary from the matconvnet model, and then creates a human readable model representation - which is a list of dictionaries for the layers.

- * **Conv2TF.py**: this is the specific Tensorflow Model.
+  * **Conv2TF-Slim.py**: this is the specific Tensorflow Model using TF-Slim.
 It REALLY should only be used for reference in creating your own models.
 It loads the pickle file generated in the previous file, and creates a basic tensorflow CNN model.
 To Use: you must update the input size at the top - and adjust the number of layers accordingly.

 ## DISCLAIMERS